andreghigobr/devicematcher/README.md

 - Device identification based on User-Agent headers
 - Track device usage through hit counts
 - Query devices by operating system name
-- Manage device profiles with create, read, and delete operations
+- Manage device profiles with create (match by User-Agent), Get by ID, and delete by ID
 - Persistence using Aerospike database

 ## API Documentation